dribble-njr/imperial-kitchen/README_EN.md

    ```sh
    yarn docker:dev
    ```
+   If you are first start, please run `yarn seed` generate initial data, and you can run `yarn studio` see the database.
 7. Run mobile.
    Modify **apps/mobile/.env.example** to **apps/mobile/.env**, and modify **EXPO_PUBLIC_BASE_URL** to the server address, then run mobile:
    ```sh